Unfortunately City Cradle installation will be postponed until next year.

 Major urban installations take over the city once again during Helsinki Design Week.
 The installation series consists of works by Finnish and international designers and architects.
 Each installation has its own way of looking at the Helsinki Design Week 2018 theme, TRUST.

 All installations and their designers are presented at Helsinki Design Weekly.
-We’ll celebrate the opening of the HDW HOP installation series together with all Helsinki people 6 September.

 The second installation to introduce is City Cradle, created by a multi-discipline team of architects Emmi Keskisarja and Janne Teräsvirta and master cabinetmakers Antrei Hartikainen, Heikki Paso and Tommi Alatalo.